DevOpsDolapo/DevOps_Projects/PROJECT 6/Project6.md

 ![Alt text](Images/sql_server-install2.png)

+It's important to run a security script on the MySQL server installation to remove insecure default settings and lockdown access to the database management system.

+The command to run to set the MySQL password of this installation is `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '********.***'`.
+For security purposes, the actual password is hidden in asterisks.

 3. Install MySQL Client software on the `mysql client`

 To install the MySQL client software on the EC2 instance, we'll need to first update the OS packages by running the `sudo apt update` command: